 Headless and Crippled ( Sources for Denial of Loss )

-Headless and Crippled is an ongoing series of digital photographs originally shot with a mobile phone.
+Headless and Crippled is a series of digital photographs originally shot with a mobile phone.
 The images, shot at the Metropolitan Museum of Art and The Cloisters in New York, portray a group of antique broken sculptures that were missing either their head or limbs.
 When looking over those images it was the slice -the injury and the damage- what was most compelling to me.
 From there, the idea of recovering and restoring what once was damaged and broken came to be a pivotal aspect of my work.
 The series constitutes itself as the primary source for the studies later developed for the body of work Denial of Loss: The Romance of the Fragment (2014).